dwarvesf/playground/AI/Building LLM system/evaluation-guideline-for-LLM-application.md

 ---
+authors:
+  - "datnguyennnx"
+date: "2024-09-26"
+description: "This guide offers a structured approach to evaluating and optimizing the integration of third-party Large Language Models (LLMs) into applications, ensuring alignment with business goals and user needs through detailed checklists and evaluation metrics."
+hashnode_meta:
+  id: "670f4d4502b5ed292768354f"
+  slug: "evaluation-guidelines-for-llm-applications"
+sync: "hashnode"
 tags:
-  - llm
+  - "llm"
-  - evaluation
+  - "evaluation"
-title: Evaluation Guidelines for LLM Applications
+title: "Evaluation Guidelines for LLM Applications"
-date: 2024-09-26
-description: 'This guide offers a structured approach to evaluating and optimizing the integration of third-party Large Language Models (LLMs) into applications, ensuring alignment with business goals and user needs through detailed checklists and evaluation metrics.'
-authors:
-  - datnguyennnx
 ---
 ## Overview

 Evaluation is a hard part of building an RAG system, especially for application-integrated LLM solving your business problem.
 This guide outlines a clear, step-by-step approach to effectively evaluating and optimizing the integration of a third-party Large Language Model (LLM) into your application.
 By following these articles, you'll make sure the model fits your business goals and technical needs.